How to Support the Black Community in SF Right Now

 Many of the gross inequalities faced by the country and the Bay Area’s Black community stem from a feedback loop of poverty and limited opportunities.
 City of Dreams is a Bayview-based nonprofit that is working to break that cycle with youth-facing initiatives for kids 8 and up who are living in San Francisco’s low-income and public housing communities.

 “Giving monetarily is always an easy option for those looking to give,” says Jarae Clark, City of Dreams’ executive director.
-“We are a small organization and depend heavily on individual donations from our supporters to maintain sustainability.
-With our Experiential 'Super Saturdays' Events (namely, fun, enriching field trips) being on hold, we are doing our best to support the community with food donations, care packages, and one-on-one support.”
+“We are a small organization and depend heavily on individual donations from our supporters to maintain sustainability.”
+Other ways to get involved?
+By signing up to be a mentor, or volunteer with the organization in other ways.

 Looking to contribute immediately?
-Employee support and rent relief funds have been set up at businesses including Minnie Bell’s; other Bay Area businesses include restaurant, bar, and community space 7th West; Swan Market stalwart The Cook and Her Farmer; beloved downtown Oakland bars Drexl, The Miranda, and Fort Green; San Francisco's legendary Sheba Piano Lounge, home to incredible Ethiopian food and nightly live music; Richmond neighborhood staple Bella Trattoria; and San Jose’s Jackie’s Place, which has been trying to recover from the double blow of COVID-19 and a recent restaurant.
+Employee support and rent relief funds have been set up at businesses including Minnie Bell’s; other Bay Area businesses include restaurant, bar, and community space 7th West; Swan Market stalwart The Cook and Her Farmer; beloved downtown Oakland bars Drexl, The Miranda, and Fort Green; San Francisco's legendary Sheba Piano Lounge, home to incredible Ethiopian food and nightly live music; Richmond neighborhood staple Bella Trattoria; and San Jose’s Jackie’s Place.

 Some businesses, in addition to offering takeout, have set up meal donation programs to support their community at large.
 These include Oakland’s wildly popular Brown Sugar Kitchen, and Red’s House, a San Francisco-based Jamaican pop-up dinner series, run by mother-son duo Chris and Sharon Russell.
-“We want to grow this as big as possible,” says Chris Russell of their meal donation program.
-While the GoFundMe page dedicated to the project is set at $14,000, he hopes to raise far more.
+(Red’s House was forced to pause their meal donation program, but are continuing to fundraise for it via GoFundMe.)